davenquinn/Thesis/text/abstract.md

 context of xenoliths beneath the western margin of North America and illuminates the structural history of the lithospheric underpinnings of the California coast.
-In Chapter 3, we undertake a structural study of the southern Naukluft Mountains, and re-interpret its tectonic context and age.
+In Chapter 3, we undertake a structural study of the southern Naukluft Mountains, Namibia, and re-interpret its tectonic context and age.
 Chapter 4 builds a new method for applying statistical error bars to remotely measured planar orientations, and Chapter 5 applies this method to mapping the 3D structure of a globally significant stratigraphy on Mars.
 We find a long